SNAPSHOT-India stocks, bonds, rupee, swap, call at 0420 GMT

 -------------------------------------

-The benchmark five-year rate steady at 6.95 percent, and the one-year rate also flat at 7.65 percent.
+The benchmark five-year swap rate down 3 basis points at 7.10 and the one-year rate falls 3 basis points to 7.63 percent.

 CALL MONEY